GSA-TTS/tts.gsa.gov/pages/jointts/positions/login-technical-product-manager-2024.md

 # The basic information and details of the position
 info_intro: Open to U.S. citizens or nationals (residents of American Samoa and Swains Island).
 Subject to background check.

-supervisory_status: Non-Supervisory
+supervisory_status: "Non-Supervisory"

 usajobs_official_title: Information Technology Specialist (APPSW)

 vacancies: "2"  # Put the number in quotes.

 location: Anywhere in the U.S. (remote)